projectM-visualizer/projectm/src/projectM-emscripten/README.md

 emmake
 ```

-If the build was successful, you will find the projectM_SDL_emscripten.html, .js and .wasm files in
+If the build was successful, you will find the projectM_SDL_emscripten.html, .data, .js and .wasm files in
 the `cmake-build-emscripten/src/projectM-emscripten`directory.
+The .data file includes all presets as a virtual
+filesystem.